-|Applies To||RSA Product Set: RSA Identity Governance and Lifecycle|
+|Applies To||RSA Product Set: RSA Identity Governance & Lifecycle|

-|Issue||Logins to RSA Identity Governance and Lifecycle as the Oracle user using SSH or WinSCP fail with the following error:|
+|Issue||Logins to the RSA Identity Governance & Lifecycle application server as the oracle operating system user fail with the following error:|

 su: cannot set user id: Resource temporarily unavailable

-|Cause||The error stems from the fact that there are no more threads available for the OS user 'oracle'.|
+|Cause||This error indicates that there are no more threads available for the oracle operating system user.|

 |Resolution||As mentioned, this issue may have different root causes, which require separate analysis.|